A major Russian drone and missile attack on Ukraine kills at least 6 people, officials say

 Zelenskyy credited Trump's remarks that he was considering supplying Tomahawk missiles to Ukraine for Putin's willingness to meet.

+Russian officials in the region confirmed an attack but did not mention the plant.

+Russia’s Defense Ministry said its air defenses downed 33 Ukrainian drones over several regions overnight, including the area around St. Petersburg.
+Eight airports temporarily suspended flights overnight because of the attack.

-Zelenskyy was set to visit Stockholm on Wednesday, where he's expected to meet with Swedish Prime Minister Ulf Kristersson at the start of what the Ukrainian leader has said will be a week of intense diplomacy.
+Zelenskyy arrived Wednesday in Oslo, Norway, and after that flew to Stockholm, where he is expected to meet with Swedish Prime Minister Ulf Kristersson at the start of what the Ukrainian leader has said will be a week of intense diplomacy.

-More international economic sanctions on Russia are likely to be discussed at an EU summit in Brussels on Thursday, while on Friday, a meeting of the Coalition of the Willing — a group of 35 countries who support Ukraine — is due to take place in London.
+More international economic sanctions on Russia are likely to be discussed at an EU summit in Brussels on Thursday.
+On Friday, a meeting of the Coalition of the Willing — a group of 35 countries who support Ukraine — is to take place in London.

 Also Wednesday, Trump is expected to hold talks at the White House with NATO Secretary-General Mark Rutte.
 The military alliance has been coordinating deliveries of weapons to Ukraine, many of them purchased from the United States by Canada and European countries.